Preston Hall PT, DPT, OCS, CSCS

 Downhill mountain biking and skiing take up the majority of her spare time.

-Dani has been a Physical Therapist Assistant since 2006 when she completed her education at Salt Lake Community College.
-She specializes in outpatient orthopedics/sports medicine and has been with MountainTop Physical Therapy since 2014.
-In addition to her outpatient experience, she spent four years at the University of Utah Hospital rehabilitating post operative patients in the Orthopedic Trauma/Surgical Specialty unit.
+Dani has been with MountainTop since 2014 and practicing as a Physical Therapists Assistant since 2006.
+She specializes in outpatient orthopedics and is experienced with manual therapy techniques and therapeutic exercise.
+In addition to her sports medicine focus she spent four years at the University of Utah hospital rehabilitating post-operative patients in the Orthopedic Trauma/Surgical Specialty unit.

-Dani lives in Park City with her husband and two children.
-She enjoys spending time with her friends and family in the mountains snowboarding, skiing, mountain biking, climbing and boating.
-Her love for the outdoors adds to her passion for helping her patients heal and return to the activities that bring them joy.
+In her free time Dani enjoys being in the mountains and spending time with her 2 children.
+Some of her hobbies include snowboarding, mountain biking, climbing, dirt biking, and boating.
+Her love for the outdoors adds to her passion for helping patients heal and return to the activities that bring them joy.

 From Heber City, Utah, Brittany received her bachelors in exercise science at the University of Utah where she played basketball for 3 years.
 After graduating in 2009, she attended the Utah College of Massage Therapy that fall and graduated in 2010.
 She then decided that physical therapy was the place to be and went to Provo College to receive her PTA degree in 2015.